-Step by step guide to buying a property
+• Step by step buying guide

-Whether you’re a first time buyer, or looking to make your next move on the property ladder, buying a house has the potential to be both an exciting and stressful time.
+Whether you’re a first-time buyer or looking to make your next move on the property ladder, buying a house has the potential to be both an exciting and stressful time.
 To help ensure that your property transition runs smoothly, we have provided step by step guide of the events that would usually take place in a standard transaction.

 Buying a property during Covid-19